Nesher011/WeirdFoodCombos/README.md

 - Communication with backend: RESTful API

 ## Development
-The project is currently under development and contributions are welcome.
+Backend is finished.
+Frontend is currently developed.